DataBrewery/cubes/doc/model.rst

                  month name for month level)
 order_attribute  name of attribute that is used for sorting, default is the
                  first attribute (key)
-info             custom info, such as formatting.
+cardinality      symbolic approximation of the number of level's members info             custom info, such as formatting.
 Not used by cubes
                  framework.
 ================ ================================================================